This is the ultimate WordPress SEO checklist.

 Your server treats them like a regular “visitor”.
 So your server spends a lot of time serving these bots, while your visitors have to wait.
 And the bots can make hundreds or thousands of requests per second.

-That means a slow site for your visitors.
+That means a slow website for your visitors.
 That’s bad for SEO.
 If your visitors leave and go back to Google’s search, Google knows it.
 They also know it through Google Analytics data.

 What can you do?
 Install a lightweight firewall plugin like BBQ: Block Bad Queries.
-Hackers will go on to another site that’s an easier target.
+Hackers will go on to another website that’s an easier target.

 A good web host will also have a firewall on their end.